swissi2000/Centroid-ProbeApp/docs/index.md

 ; display Error Message if Probing Cycle was aborted IF #30000 > 1 THEN G65 "#301\probe_error.cnc" A[#30000]

+IF #30000 == -99 Then GOTO 10  ; -99 indicates to reopen ProbeApp after Cycle
+#29500 = 0  ; reset ProbeApp Startup Overwrite flag
 N1000	;End of Macro
 ```
 The ProbeApp and all related probing cycle files will be installed to the newly created folder